 Chester Back Roads

 (Note 9/21: The Dixie Fire in the summer of 2021 devastated the area north of Chester.
-Expect areas of total vegetation loss on these rides.
+Expect near-total vegetation loss on these rides.
+See photos at the end of this post.
+All other photos are pre-burn.
 JR)

-Juniper Lake Road is the steepest and curviest (and thus has the most thrilling descent).
+Juniper Lake Road is the steepest and curviest (and thus my favorite).
+The road surface is far from perfect but not problematic with fat tires.

-Road 10 (that’s its only name) is the narrowest and the smoothest, and it has the longest, most extended descent.
-It’s by far the most undeveloped and isolated.
+Road 10 (that’s its only name) is the narrowest, it has the longest, most extended descent, and it’s by far the most isolated.
 Do this one if you like narrow roads and solitude.

 Warner Valley Road